iter8-tools/docs/docs/user-guide/tasks/ready.md

 ### Example

-Consider an extension that will enable experiment authors to define readiness check for [Knative services](https://knative.dev/docs/serving) as follows.
-The ready task should succeed if the Knative service named `httpbin` exists, and has its `Ready` condition set to true.
+Consider the Knative extension for this task, that enables Iter8 experiment authors to define readiness check for [Knative services](https://knative.dev/docs/serving).
+In the following example, the ready task succeed if the Knative service named `httpbin` exists, and has its `Ready` condition set to true.

 ```shell
 iter8 k launch \